 The Best T. Rowe Price Funds for 401(k) Retirement Savers

-Returns and data are as of Oct.
-8 and are gathered for the share class with the lowest required minimum initial investment – typically the investor share class or A share class – unless otherwise noted.
+Returns and data are as of Nov.
+10, unless otherwise noted, and are gathered for the share class with the lowest required minimum initial investment – typically the investor share class or A share class.
 The share class available in your 401(k) plan may be different.

 T. Rowe Price Blue Chip Growth: BUY

 - Expense ratio: 0.69%